pandas-dev/pandas/doc/source/groupby.rst

 .. note::

-    If you pass a dict to ``aggregate``, the ordering of the output colums is non-deterministic.
+    If you pass a dict to ``aggregate``, the ordering of the output columns is non-deterministic.
 If you want to be sure the output columns will be in a specific order, you can use an ``OrderedDict``.
 Compare the output of the following two commands: